 Use this guide as a source of information in the days leading up to your surgery.
 Bring it with you every time you come to MSK, including the day of your surgery.
 You and your healthcare team will refer to it throughout your care.Back to top

 About Your Surgery

-Inside the nasal cavity, you have 4 different types of paranasal sinuses.
-The paranasal sinuses are a group of hollow, air-filled spaces that surround your nasal cavity.
-These include (see figure below):
+Inside your nasal cavity, you have 4 types of paranasal sinuses, usually called sinuses (see Figure 1).
+Your sinuses are a group of hollow, air-filled spaces that surround your nasal cavity.
+These include:

-Frontal sinuses, which are located above your eyes.
+- Frontal sinuses, which are above your eyes.

-Ethmoid sinuses, which are located between your eyes.
+- Ethmoid sinuses, which are between your eyes.

-Sphenoid sinuses, which are located deep in your nasal cavity, behind your ethmoid sinuses.
+- Sphenoid sinuses, which are deep in your nasal cavity, behind your ethmoid sinuses.

-Maxillary sinuses, which are located on the sides of your nose.
+- Maxillary sinuses, which are on the sides of your nose.